 A citizen wishing to place an article on an Annual Town Meeting warrant must present a petition with at least ten (10) registered voters containing the wording as it is to appear on the warrant.
 One hundred (100) signatures are needed for a Special Town Meeting warrant.

-All article submissions should include the proposed test for an article, with the expectation that legal requirements and technical terms will be addressed by Town Counsel.
+All article submissions should include the proposed text for an article, with the expectation that legal requirements and technical terms will be addressed by Town Counsel.

 Notice of Warrant